• Skip to secondary menu

 Things to Bear in Mind Before Starting your Sharpie and alcohol Coasters

-The markers are permanent so if the kids get them on their clothes, they won’t come off, so a firm talking to or old clothes are essential.
+The markers are permanent so if the kids get them on their clothes, they won’t come off.
+A firm talking to or old clothes are essential.
 If you get the pen on your hand, you’ll be able to remove most of it with some of the rubbing alcohol.

 How to Make Sharpie Coasters with Rubbing Alcohol